ibm-watson-data-lab/spark.samples/notebook/README.md

 # Sample Notebooks

-This repository contains sample that show you how get the most out of IBM Analytics for Apache Spark.
+This repository contains sample notebooks that show you how get the most out of IBM Analytics for Apache Spark.
 You may run these notebooks in a locally set up notebook environment (i.e., [Jupyter Notebook](https://jupyter.readthedocs.io/en/latest/install.html)) or through the [IBM Data Science Experience (DSX)](http://datascience.ibm.com/).

 ## Service Credentials